amberscript/api/README.md

 # AmberScript Transcription API

+> We've revamped our API documentation and you can find the new version [here](https://amberscript.github.io/api-docs/#introduction)

 You will receive an apiKey from us, which you will have to provide as query parameter `apiKey` for all endpoints below.
 After uploading the file using endpoint 1), our transcribers or our automatic speech recognition servers (depending on the jobType) will get to work and create a transcription. `direct` transcriptions are usually ready within 1h, `perfect` ones within 5 business days.
 You can query the `status` of the job using endpoint 2).
 When `status` changed to `DONE` the job is finished and you can download the file in json or xml format using endpoint 3).

 Possible `status` values: "OPEN", "ERROR", "DONE".